-Boeing accused of stealing tech for tools used on rockets, space station
+Boeing accused of stealing technology for bolts on rockets, jets, space station

 In a statement on Wednesday, Boeing said the “lawsuit is rife with inaccuracies and omissions.
 We will vigorously defend against this in court.”

+NASA said in a separate statement that it “is not a party to this particular case, and it is not appropriate for the agency to comment on pending litigation.”

-Moon rocket
+Moon Rocket

 Boeing is the primary contractor on the SLS, a massive new rocket NASA plans to use to send humans back to the moon this decade.
 SLS has suffered from cost overruns and delays since work began in 2011.
 The first launch in 2022 sent an uncrewed capsule around the moon, and another is set for as early as 2024 with four astronauts.